-- > Development of social infrastructure to expand and strengthen the functions of existing local R&D centers needed for joint research. - Formation of a mechanism and community where Japanese companies and universities can connect with local companies and universities in ASEAN and find co-creation partners (Formation of a mechanism for university researchers to form joint research partnerships with ASEAN companies in order to obtain research funding from various players) - > Development of researchers that contributes to solving social issues and establishment of a database that will allow researchers to share their work
+- > Development of social infrastructure to expand and strengthen the functions of existing local R&D centers needed for joint research. - Formation of a mechanism and community where Japanese companies and universities can connect with local companies and universities in ASEAN and where researchers can find co-creation partners and form a partnership with ASEAN companies.